Loway/QueueMetricsJsonConfigurator/MakeADump.md

 An optional one - Step 4: Copy it to your new machine
 -----------------------------------------------------

-After have changed the configuration in order to point to another machine; delete all its configurations (the robot account in use won't be deleted):
+After have changed the configuration in order to point to your new machine; delete all its configurations (the robot account in use won't be deleted):

 ./queuemetrics-config-delete.php --force > backup-file